InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsubsection{Solving Space Definition}

-It's non-trivial to solve a sophisticated schedule plan due to the vast optimization space: 1) There exist numerous basic scheduling patterns~\cite{DBLP:conf/ppopp/dapple, pytorch_gpipe, li2021chimera, qi2024zero} with each exhibiting distinct memory footprint and bubble characteristics.
+It's non-trivial to solve a sophisticated schedule plan due to the vast optimization space: 1) There exist numerous basic scheduling patterns~\cite{DBLP:conf/ppopp/dapple, pytorch_gpipe, li2021chimera, qi2023zero} with each exhibiting distinct memory footprint and bubble characteristics.
 2) The execution order of varied-length sequences needs to be determined.
 3) A checkpointing mechanism tailored for EPP is required to efficiently integrate checkpointing.
 We begin by introducing some key insights, based on which the solving space is then confined.

-\textit{Firstly, 1F1B is taken as the basic schedule pattern.} GPipe~\cite{pytorch_gpipe} features \textit{forward-then-backward} schedule, which is not memory efficient because it needs to accommodate all micro-batches.
+To begin with, \textit{1F1B is taken as the basic schedule pattern.} GPipe~\cite{pytorch_gpipe} features \textit{forward-then-backward} schedule, which is not memory efficient because it needs to accommodate all micro-batches.
 Chimera~\cite{li2021chimera} proposes bidirectional PP while it duplicates model states and needs synchronization of gradients.
-Other 1F1B schedule patterns~\cite{liu2023hanayo, qi2024zero, sun2024seq1f1b, li2021terapipe} are also proposed.
+Other 1F1B schedule patterns~\cite{liu2023hanayo, qi2023zero, sun2024seq1f1b, li2021terapipe} are also proposed.
 However, most improvements in these works stem from reducing the bubble of warmup and cooldown phases.
-As the number of micro-batches increases, these approaches converge to similar performance because the steady phase with negligible bubbles dominates the total execution.
+As the number of micro-batches increases, the benefits diminish because the steady phase with negligible bubbles dominates the total execution.
+Most importantly, the number of micro-batches can be adjusted by controlling the splitting granularity of the sequence processor (hyper-parameter $K$ of Alg.~\ref{alg:sequence_chunking}), which is optimized in the solving process.
 To this end, 1F1B schedule~\cite{sun2024seq1f1b} is taken as our basic schedule pattern as we focus on training throughput.